-Daily subsistence as provided by Kansas statutes and submitted on form KSU 8-17 can be paid only on travel away from official headquarters (must be more than 30 miles from official headquarters and stay overnight).
+Daily subsistence as provided by Kansas statutes and submitted on form KSU 8-17 can be paid on travel away from official headquarters (must be more than 30 miles from official headquarters and stay overnight).
+There are limited circumstances where meal reimbursement is allowed when there is no overnight travel.
+See Summary of Reimbursable Travel.